CookieSource/CookieSource/README.md

   <summary><b>👤&nbsp;&nbsp;About Me</b></summary>
 <img src="./images/cookiesource.png" width="" height="" />

-I'm a 26 years old IT System administrator.
+I'm an IT System administrator.

 You can best describe me as someone who is always looking for the latest technology.
 I'm passionate, driven and strive to improve my IT and communication skills.